egdev6/component-creator/README.md

 [ ] - Better UX for output 🔥 WIP 🔥

-[ ] - Fonfiguration with different naming conventions
+[ ] - Configuration with different naming conventions

 [ ] - Custom templates by component type